 - Have a coffee and look around boutiques in the French concession area.

 - Eat authentic Shanghai cuisine in popular restaurants.

 Walk Along the Bund

-Shanghai has a rich global history, so The Bund is famous for its different architecture styles from all over the world.
+Shanghai has a rich global history, so the Bund is famous for its different architectural styles from all over the world.
 Different building styles from a mix of cultures and time periods run along the western side of the Huangpu River, with views of the famous skyscrapers in the financial district on the opposite bank.

 Is it possible to visit Shanghai and not take this photograph?

 See the Views of the Oriental Pearl Tower